opnfv/vswitchperf/docs/requirements/vswitchperf_ltp.rst

 (# of vCPUs, vNICs, Memory, affinitization…) is how it should be configured for every test that uses a VNF after this.

+**Methodology to benchmark the VNF to vSwitch to VNF deployment scenario**

+vsperf has identified the following concerns when benchmarking the VNF to vSwitch to VNF deployment scenario:

+* The accuracy of the timing synchronization between VNFs/VMs.
+* The clock accuracy of a VNF/VM if they were to be used as traffic generators.
+* VNF traffic generator/receiver may be using resources of the system under test, causing at least three forms of workload to increase as the traffic load increases (generation, switching, receiving).

+The recommendation from vsperf is that tests for this sceanario must include an external HW traffic generator to act as the tester/traffic transmitter and receiver.
+The perscribed methodology to benchmark this deployment scanrio with an external tester involves the following three steps:

+#.
+Determine the forwarding capability and latency through the virtual interface
+connected to the VNF/VM.

+..
+Figure:: vm2vm_virtual_interface_benchmark.png

+   Virtual interfaces performance benchmark

+#.
+Determine the forwarding capability and latency through the VNF/hypervisor.

+..
+Figure:: vm2vm_hypervisor_benchmark.png

+   Hypervisor performance benchmark

+#.
+Determine the forwarding capability and latency for the VNF to vSwitch to VNF
+   taking the information from the previous two steps into account.

+..
+Figure:: vm2vm_benchmark.png

+   VNF to vSwitch to VNF performance benchmark

+vsperf also identified an alternative configuration for the final step:

+..
+Figure:: vm2vm_alternative_benchmark.png

+   VNF to vSwitch to VNF alternative performance benchmark

 ..
 3.3.2:

 Environment/infrastructure